 WHERE TO EAT

-Chances are you’ll be doing most of your lunches while out of town (a lunch is provided on full day rafting trips and lunch can be provided at Aspen Canyon Ranch) so let’s talk about dinner.
-For a classic, masculine steakhouse dinner, you’ll want to make a reservation at Briar Rose Chophouse & Saloon.
+Chances are you’ll be doing most of your lunches while out of town (a lunch is provided on full day rafting trips and lunch can be provided at Aspen Canyon Ranch for an additional cost) so let’s talk about dinner.
+For a classic steakhouse dinner, you’ll want to make a reservation at Briar Rose Chophouse & Saloon.
 For another nice meal, this time featuring Colorado-grown produce and meat (like striped bass and venison), head to Relish, which is conveniently located right above the Breckenridge Distillery tasting room.

 To keep it casual (and if you’re already too drunk to sit down at a nice restaurant — it happens, trust me) then you’ll want to grab a gourmet burger from Empire Burger or pizza from Breckenridge’s favorite pizza place, Giampietro Pizzeria.
 You can never go wrong with burgers and pizza for a man trip dinner.
 Ever.